oxanamar/English-cards/README.md

 ## 🛠️ Tech Stack

+#Frontend:

-- React.js
+- React.js:
 Used for building dynamic, reusable, and interactive UI components.

-- React Router
+- React Router:
 Enables client-side routing and navigation between different pages.

-- MobX
+- MobX:
 Utilized for state management, providing reactive updates to the application's state.

-- CSS Modules
+- CSS Modules:
 Scoped CSS for styling components, ensuring no global namespace conflicts.

-- React Icons
+- React Icons:
 Integrated for adding scalable vector icons to enhance the UI.

-- Axios
+- Axios:
 For handling HTTP requests to the API, performing CRUD operations efficiently.